-HMRC - OT05343D - Crude Oils And Products - Category 2 - Clair
+HMRC - OT05343D - Valuation Of Crude Oils & Products - Category 2 - Clair

 Where a reference price is stated, this will be based upon LB Oil & Gas’s published daily Brent values, with effect from 1 July 2006.

 ** Should the volume in the specified period be too small, include additional cargoes until the minimum volume has been achieved.
 The cargoes to use are those nearest to the specified period on a time basis.